Sanglorian/orcus/Orcus Rulebook - current.md

 **Shield Bonus:** A shield bonus improves Armor Class and is granted by a shield or by a power or effect that mimics a shield.

+**Trained Bonus:** A +5 bonus to skill checks, when you are proficient with the skill.

 ## Rounding Fractions

 In general, if you wind up with a fraction, round down, even if the fraction is one-half or larger.

-*Exception:* Certain rolls, such as damage, have a minimum of 1.
+Certain rolls, such as damage, have a minimum of 1.

 # Abilities